joneskleber/ignite-timer/README.md

 ## License

-This project is under the Visão On-line.
+This project is under the Jones Kleber.